kingsmennn/match-citrea/README.md

 ---

-With Match, experience a seamless, secure, and efficient marketplace on the Binance Smart Chain network, where buyers and sellers connect with confidence.# imatch-evm
+With Match, experience a seamless, secure, and efficient marketplace on the Citrea Chain network, where buyers and sellers connect with confidence.# imatch-evm

 # imatch-evm